United South Central Elementary

 Entrance into the Building:

 Parents are encouraged to drop off and pick up students outside the main doors.
-If a parent/guardian needs to enter the school building for any reason including dropping students off, picking students up, and eating breakfast, they must check in at the elementary or high school office and get a name badge prior to entering the building.
-Student safety is our number one priority and we appreciate your help.
+If a parent/guardian needs to enter the school building for any reason, including dropping students off, picking students up, and eating breakfast, they must check in at the elementary or high school office and get a name badge before entering the building.
+Student safety is our number one priority, and we appreciate your help.

-Parking Notice: When picking up students before and after school make sure you are legally parked to avoid potential pitfalls.
+Parking Notice: When picking up students before and after school, ensure you are legally parked to avoid potential pitfalls.
 We need to ensure the safety of our students, staff, and visitors.

 Lost and Found: Please check out the tables of items waiting to be reunited with their owners in the Commons near the vending machine.
 Stop in and take a look in the event your child is missing something.
-In order to avoid having your child's possessions wind up in Lost and Found, please make sure all clothing is properly labeled.
+Please ensure all clothing is appropriately labeled to avoid having your child's possessions wind up in Lost and Found.